-6.4.2 Creating blueprints
+6.3.2 Introduction to blueprints

 We recommend using a spreadsheet editor such as Excel, Google Sheets, or LibreOffice to edit blueprint files, but any text editor will do.

 The format of Quickfort-compatible blueprint files is straightforward.
 The first line (or upper-left cell) of the spreadsheet should look like this: